hashicorp/terraform-website/content/source/docs/glossary.html.md

 In Terraform's [configuration][] language: a piece of syntax that represents a value, either literally or by referencing and combining other values.
 Expressions appear as values for [arguments][], or within other expressions.

+Prior to Terraform 0.12, [interpolation][] was the only way to use non-literal expressions in Terraform configurations; in 0.12 and later, expressions can be used independently.

 - [Terraform docs: Expressions](/docs/configuration/expressions.html)

 ## Fork